Techtonica/curriculum/data-structures/queues.md

 ### Guided Practice

-Discuss as a group how a queue differs from other data structures already reviewed.
+Discuss with your pair group for the day how a queue differs from other data structures already reviewed.
 Some suggested questions to consider:

 - What are the methods a queue must have?
 - What can be tracked in a queue?